juspay/streamly-extras-monitoring/README.md

 # streamly-extras-monitoring
-Helper functions for generic logging, generic metrics and Streamly specific metrics
+Helper functions for logging and metrics - both generic and Streamly specific